Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 └-----------------------┴--------┴---------------┴--------------┘

-Under Boot Settings, select Direct Disk as the kernel.
+4. Under Boot Settings, select Direct Disk as the kernel option.

-After several minutes, your Linode Compute Instance will be up and running, based on the exported VM image from your original cloud provider.
+After several minutes, your Linode instance should be running using the image exported from your GCP VM.

 Configure and Validate the Linode Instance

-By migrating via a disk image that fully captures your GCP VM and disk, you ensure that the operating system and all installed software and services are on the newly provisioned Linode.
-This reduces the time needed to configure the Linode instance to closely match the environment of the original VM.
+Migrating using a disk image exported from your GCP VM and disk ensures that the operating system and all installed software and services are preserved on the newly provisioned Linode.
+This reduces the time needed to reconfigure the Linode instance to closely match the original VM.

-However, you must perform steps to configure networking to align with your needs.
-Recall the configurations from your original GCP Compute Engine VM:
+However, you must still configure the Linode’s networking to align with your workload.
+Refer to the configuration details from your original GCP Compute Engine VM and apply them to your Linode as appropriate:

 Linode does not have a direct equivalent to GCP security groups.
 However, you can still implement a firewall with rules to control traffic.
 Options include:

-• iptables or ufw, which run from within the Linode instance to manage the Linux kernel firewall (Netfilter).
+• iptables or ufw to manage the Linux kernel firewall (Netfilter).

-If you used Cloud DNS to implement DNS rules to route traffic to your VM, then you will need to modify your DNS settings to ensure traffic routes to your new Linode instance.
-This may involve pointing nameservers to Akamai Cloud and creating DNS rules within the Akamai Cloud Manager.
+If you used Cloud DNS to route traffic to your GCP VM, you need to update your DNS records to route traffic to your new Linode instance instead.
+This may involve pointing your domain nameservers to Akamai Cloud and creating DNS rules within the Akamai Cloud Manager.

 After completing your configurations, test your Linode instance to verify that the migration was successful.
 Validation steps may include:

-• Check Running Services.
-Ensure that all critical services, such as web servers, databases, and application processes are running as expected and configured to start on boot.
+• Check Running Services: Confirm that all critical services (e.g. web servers, databases, and application processes) are running as expected and configured to start on boot.

-• Test Application Functionality.
-Access any applications on the new Linode through their web interface or API endpoints to confirm that they behave as expected, including core functionality and error handling.
+• Test Application Functionality: Access your applications through their web interface or API endpoints to confirm that they behave as expected, including core functionality and error handling.

-• Inspect Resource Utilization.
-Monitor CPU, memory, and disk usage on the Linode to ensure the system performs within acceptable thresholds post-migration.
+• Inspect Resource Utilization: Monitor the Linode’s CPU, memory, and disk usage to ensure the system performs within acceptable thresholds post-migration.

-• Validate DNS Configuration.
-Ensure DNS changes (if made) are propagating correctly, pointing to your Linode instance, and resolving to the expected IP addresses.
+• Validate DNS Configuration: Ensure that any DNS changes are propagating correctly, pointing to your Linode instance, and resolving to the expected IP addresses.

-• Check External Connectivity.
-Verify that the instance can access any required external resources, such as third-party APIs, databases, or storage, and that outbound requests succeed.
+• Check External Connectivity: Verify that the Linode can access any required external resources (e.g. third-party APIs, databases, or storage) and that outbound requests succeed.

-• Backup and Snapshot Functionality.
-Confirm that backups and snapshots can be created successfully on Linode to safeguard your data post migration.
+• Backup and Snapshot Functionality: To safeguard your data post-migration, confirm that backups and snapshots can be created successfully.

 • Verify Externally Attached Storage: Ensure that any additional storage volumes, block devices, or network-attached storage are properly mounted and accessible.
 Check /etc/fstab entries and update disk mappings as needed.